 Model Context Protocol (MCP) has become the question enterprise developers ask after the standard comparison is done.
 MCP lets AI coding tools connect directly to external data sources, APIs, databases, and internal systems, pulling context from Jira boards, Confluence docs, Snowflake schemas, or GitHub repository state rather than requiring developers to paste it manually.
 All four tools now support MCP to some degree, but the experience differs significantly.

 Claude Code has the most mature MCP implementation, unsurprising given that Anthropic introduced the protocol.
 It connects to MCP servers for file systems, databases, APIs, and custom tools, and because it operates as a terminal agent, it uses those connections as part of multi-step autonomous workflows natively.
 For enterprise teams building agentic AI pipelines that need the coding tool to interact with production data systems during development, this is the most production-ready option.
 Cursor added MCP support with community-built connectors for GitHub, Linear, Notion, and Postgres.
 Setup requires manual configuration of .cursor/mcp.json, which is straightforward for developers but more friction than Claude Code’s native integration.
-Windsurf supports MCP servers with a similar configuration approach to Cursor, and OpenAI’s backing may accelerate the connector ecosystem, though as of early 2026 it’s roughly at parity with Cursor for common integrations.
+Windsurf supports MCP servers with a similar configuration approach to Cursor.
 GitHub Copilot supports MCP through Copilot extensions and workspace integration, but implementation is more tightly coupled to the GitHub ecosystem, and connecting to non-GitHub external systems requires more configuration work than the other tools.

 For teams where AI-assisted development involves querying data warehouses, pulling from internal APIs, or referencing documentation systems mid-development, which describes most enterprise data engineering work, MCP support is worth evaluating specifically rather than assumed.